The Best Utah National Parks for Baby Boomers

 Discovering Canyonlands National Park

 Canyons, mesas, two rivers, deep gorges—boomer travelers won’t know where to look first when visiting Canyonlands National Park near Moab, Utah.
 This vast national park covers three distinct regions—Island in the Sky, Needles and the Maze.
 You’ll be hard-pressed to visit them all in one trip.
 On a first-time visit, we recommend combining Island in the Sky and Arches National Park as they are fairly close together.
 Read more about our experience by clicking on Discovering Canyonlands National Park.

 Canyonlands National Park Photography Tour

 Try our two-day Canyonlands photography tour to experience Canyonlands from a photographer’s point of view.
 You might see the park with new eyes.
 We offer detail information on where and when to be for the best sunrises, sunsets and landscape photos.
 Boomer travelers will love photographing this distinctive national park.
 To read more of our advice, click on Canyonlands National Park Photography Tour.

 Nature’s Windows at Arches National Park

 Over 2,000 natural sandstone arches fill Arches National Park near Moab, Utah.
 Active baby boomers will discover them while hiking, biking or car touring in this easy-to-explore national park.
 Combine your exploration with a visit to Canyonland’s Island in the Sky region.
 To read about our Arches National Park experience, click on Nature’s Windows at Arches National Park.

 Natural Bridges National Monument, located on the Colorado Plateau in southeastern Utah, isn’t exactly easy to get to, but completely worth it.
-You’ll find hiking trails to natural arches and bridges in a less-crowded setting.
+Along the 9-mile scenic drive, you’ll find hiking trails to natural arches and bridges in a less-crowded setting.
 Did you know that Natural Bridges was the first dark sky park?
-We recommend headquartering in Bluff, Utah.
-Click on Fighting a Fear of Heights at Natural Bridges National Monument to read more about our experience.
+I recommend headquartering in Bluff, Utah.
+Read my Tips for a Natural Bridges National Monument Scenic Drive.

 Hiking to Lower Calf Creek Falls in Grand Staircase-Escalante